stefanjudis/grunt-photobox/README.md

 ### Usage Examples

 #### Default Options
-In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`
+In this example, the default options are used to do just show what is possible.
+Run ```grunt photoBox``` without any custom options and you will get a new file at ```photoBox/index.html```.

+It will consist of on screenshot for the default url ( http://4waisenkinder.de ) and the default size ( 800x600 ).

 ```js
 grunt.initConfig({